 - Mix 50/50 cold water and distilled white vinegar in a spray bottle.

 - Blot any blood that’s still wet up with a clean rag (again, don’t rub anything into the mattress)

 - Spray the bloodstain with this mixture and leave for about 30 minutes or until it’s dried

 - Continue to blot with a dry, clean towel and repeat if necessary

-If the stain has been set for awhile and is acting tough, you may need to try using a meat tenderizer.
+If the stain has been set for awhile and is acting tough, people may need to try using a meat tenderizer.
 Crazy, right?

 Meat tenderizer breaks down the proteins found in blood, so it’s actually a great cleaner to remove blood stains from fabric.
 Here’s how to use it:

 - You’re going to make a paste with one tablespoon of meat tenderizer and two teaspoons of cold water